masogit/am-browser-doc/docs/features/builder/template.md

       - Duplicate -- Create a duplicate template from existing one

 ## Style defining panel
-AM Browser allows you to provide styles to your report's:
+AM Browser enables you to provide styles to your report's different sections:

   - Page header
   - Report body